 - oppose adopting any new cloud provider because it would mean implementing and mapping all the controls again and again

-However, if this sounds like a lot of work to do and/or you want to take your compliance and cloud security to the next level by giving power to your policies and ultimately to your people, check out cyscale.com.
+However, if this sounds like a lot of work to do and/or you want to take your ISO 27001 Compliance & Cloud Security to the next level by giving power to your policies and ultimately to your people, check out cyscale.com.

 What is a CSPM and why should you consider using...Virginia Mitea · 2021-08-17

 A CSPM or Cloud Security Posture Management is a tool designed to identify misconfiguration and compliance risks in the cloud wh...

 The ISO 27001 certification, policy by policyManuela Ticudean · 2021-09-30

 Going through an ISO 27001 implementation means that people in your company must work closely together towards that end, as most...